fabri1983/java2proto2grpc/README.md

 - Add custom Java *Annotations* to classes or fields in order to collect reserved field tags and names for the .proto definition file.
 - Support *@java.lang.Deprecated* on classes.
 It translates to *option deprecated = true;* after message declaration on the .proto file.
 - Support *@java.lang.Deprecated* on java fields.
 It translates to *[deprecated = true];* after field declaration on the .proto file.
-- Test building for Java 9 and higher.
+- Test building for Java 9+.
 I had some building errors when generating gRPC stubs due to Java internal relocation of *@javax.annotation.Generated*.
 See https://github.com/protocolbuffers/protobuf/issues/42.
+Cusotm fix: add to your project classpath next dependency: *javax.annotation:javax.annotation-api*.

 #### License